the023/tradewatcher/README.md

 # TradeWatcher

-Display Big trades from Crypto Exchanges using websocket
+Display Big trades from Crypto Exchanges BitMex and Bitfinex using websocket

 Version : 0.03

-Working Exchanges :
+## Installation

+Simply copy tradewatcher.html and open it with a webbrowser

+## Usage

+All numbers are displayed in USD:

+Current pairs are :
+  - Bitmex XBT/USD
+  - Bitfinex BTC/USD
+  - Bitfinex ETH/USD
-- bitmex
+  - Bitfinex XRP/USD

+Displayed informations :
+- Totals since app started ( including all trades)
-- bitfinex
+- 10 biggest trade
+- Historical list of trades > 10000

+## Configuration

+Exchanges, pairs and amount limit can be manualy setup using the **listeners** variable at the end of the javascript code

 ## Todo